PoCInnovation/Underflow/README.md

 agent._setAgents([0]) # Here type the id of the other trafic light in the cluster for the communication startDemo(agent) # run the agent with startDemo for the non-training mode and with startAgent for the training mode
 ```

-# Here it's an example of configuration trafic's light of type "influencer"
+## Example of configuration for a "influencer" trafic light

 ```python
 from regularflow import newAgent, startDemo, startAgent